March 3, 2020

 The Archaeological Institute of America is delighted to announce the selection of Rebecca W. King as its new Executive Director.

-Ms. King comes to the AIA most recently from her role as Executive Vice President at the North Bennet School in Boston.
+Ms. King comes to the AIA most recently from her role as Executive Vice President at North Bennet Street School in Boston.
 While there, she worked to successfully stabilize the school’s operating budget and brought in well over half of institutional revenue, advised on successful closure of a multi-million dollar endowment campaign, and provided committed leadership to staff and faculty during strategic plan implementation, presidential transition, and reaccreditation.

 Following the departure of former AIA Executive Director Ann Benbow, Kevin Quinlan, AIA COO and Publisher of ARCHAEOLOGY magazine, stepped into the role of Acting Executive Director.
 Then President Jodi Magness established a Search Committee for an Executive Director, which was chaired by current AIA President Laetitia La Follette, and, in addition to Past President Jodi Magness, included Treasurer David Seigle, Trustee Maria Vecchiotti, and former Treasurer David Ackert.
 The Search Committee tasked a recruiting agency, Sage Search Partners, to identify candidates who could best serve the needs of the Institute and its members.